manastalukdar/manastalukdar.github.io/website/components/home-page/highlights.md

-- Senior industry leader in _**Data Infrastructure** for Enterprise AI_.
+- Senior industry leader in _Data Infrastructure for **Enterprise AI**_.
 Experienced in building and growing organizations and developing products used in critical industrial infrastructure across the world.

 - _More than 16 years of industry experience_, including as individual contributor, hands-on development lead and product owner.
 Focus in recent years on _engineering leadership_ and _driving organizational growth_.

 - Quick learner, self driven.
 Significant experience and contributions in _artificial intelligence, distributed systems, data infrastructure and cloud computing_.
 Recent technical focus on _scalable AI/ML platforms_.
 Current core competencies in large-scale systems and organizational growth.

 - Established the Data org within Platform engineering department at C3 AI.
-Grew a team of 6 to an org of ~30 engineers across 5 teams.
+Grew a team of 6 to an org of ~30 engineers across 6 teams.
 Defined charter for each team.
 Identified, mentored and promoted senior engineers to lead roles for each team.

 - Experienced in hiring and mentoring engineers, _identifying and developing leaders_.
 Trained in management methodologies from UC Berkeley Center for Executive Education. _Fueled rapid growth of multiple teams_ by formulating strategies and processes around hiring.
 As part of _department leadership_ instituted frameworks and best practices to maintain high bar and streamline growth.
 Developed successful cross-departmental collaborations to _scale multiple software teams_ across engineering department.